 In this article, we discuss the safety of at-home fetal Doppler.
 We also describe how to use the device, the best options available, and some other ways to check the health of a developing baby.

 There is no evidence that at-home Dopplers injure the baby.
 However, there is also no evidence that they are safe.
-For that reason, in 2014, the Food and Drug Administration (FDA) strongly advised consumers not to buy or use these devices.
+For that reason, in 2014, the

 One of the main concerns about ultrasound devices is that they slightly heat bodily tissue.
 Research has found that prolonged heat increases the risk of certain congenital abnormalities and can potentially lead to pregnancy loss.

 Using ultrasound devices, including at-home Dopplers, can expose the baby to increased heat, and frequent use may be especially dangerous.

 As these devices are not well-regulated, and most of the people who use them lack medical training, at-home Dopplers may increase the risk of heat-related injury to the developing fetus.